UB-Mannheim/RaiseWikibase/README.md

 ```shell
 python3 performance.py
 ```

+The variable `batch_lengths` is set to `[100]`.
+This means the length of a batch in each experiment is `100`.
+Running both experiments in this case takes 80 seconds.
+To reproduce Figures 1a and 1b, set `batch_lengths` to `[10000]`.

-It saves the CSV files with results and creates the pdf files with figures in `./experiments/`.
+The script saves the CSV files with numeric values of results and creates the pdf files with figures in `./experiments/`.

 | (1a) Wikitexts | (1b) Items |
 |:------:|:------:|